Reed and the Rankings Game

 Why doesn’t Reed participate in U.S. News & World Report’s college rankings?
 We hear this question every year—often from prospective students who are trying to square our reputation as an intellectual powerhouse with our weirdly low grade from U.S. News.

 The short answer is that we pulled out of the U.S. News survey in 1995 because of our conviction that the magazine’s methodology is hopelessly flawed—a belief widely shared in the educational community.
-Although we would prefer that U.S. News simply leave us out of their survey, the magazine persists in ranking us against other colleges based on data that are questionable at best.
+Although we would prefer that U.S. News simply leave us out of their survey, the magazine persists in ranking us against other colleges, based on data that are questionable at best.
 We believe that the value of an education is directly related to the degree of intellectual engagement in the classroom—something that U.S. News does not and cannot measure.
 However, we recognize the usefulness of independent guides and we work hard to provide families with solid, reliable information to help them choose the right college.

 Some things in life are reasonably easy to rank—the tallest buildings, the biggest states, the heaviest elements.
-When it comes to defining the best college, however, the concept of rank begins to lose its bearings, especially in the case of the U.S. News survey, which takes a one-size-fits-all approach to institutions with radically different missions and character—a bit like asking whether the Beatles are better than Beethoven.
+When it comes to defining the best college, however, the concept of rank begins to lose its meaning, especially in the case of the U.S. News survey, which takes a one-size-fits-all approach to institutions with radically different missions and character—a bit like asking whether the Beatles are better than Beethoven.

-Nonetheless, Reed participated in the survey until 1995, when a front-page article in the Wall Street Journal revealed that many colleges were manipulating the system—some by “massaging” their numbers, others by outright fabrication.1 In the wake of these reports, Steven Koblik, then-president of Reed, informed the editors of U.S. News that he didn’t find their project credible and that the college would not be returning any of their surveys—the unaudited questionnaires that form the basis of U.S. News' ranking system.
+Nonetheless, Reed participated in the survey until 1995, when a front-page article in the Wall Street Journal revealed that many colleges were manipulating the system—some by “massaging” their numbers, others by outright fabrication.1 In the wake of these reports, Steven Koblik, then-president of Reed, informed the editors of U.S. News that he didn’t find their project credible and that the college would not be returning any of their surveys—the unaudited questionnaires that form the basis of the U.S. News ranking system.

 Reed’s decision won praise from professors and administrators far and wide, many of whom had witnessed the pernicious effects of the rankings.
 The next year, however, instead of simply omitting Reed from its list, the magazine assigned Reed the lowest possible score in several areas and relegated the college to the lowest tier—the most precipitous decline in the history of the U.S. News ratings.
 Since then, Reed’s rank has bounced around like a Ping-Pong ball in a game where the rules keep changing.